Sanofi-IADC/konviw/docs/usage.md

 <Comment pageId='32981'/>
 ```

+You can find an example of this implementation in the [demo comments page](demoComments).

 ## Turn pages into beatiful blog posts

 How to create your first blog post in Confluence and publish it via Konviw.